nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 3. We introduce a centralized `asyncsourceexecutor` that drives the execution of all asynchronous sources on a thread pool.
 4. We allow synchronous sources to still exist and run on separate detached threads as a fallback.
 Both synchronous and asynchronous sources expose the same interface to the `QueryEngine`, so it does not need to deal with the different execution models.
-5. We have sources receive buffers by utilizing an asynchronous interface (prevent blocking i/o threads) from a separate buffer pool (prevent deadlocks).
+5. Sources receive buffers by utilizing an asynchronous interface (prevent blocking i/o threads) from a separate buffer pool (prevent deadlocks).
 6. We allow the `QueryEngine` to request partially filled buffers in source implementations when its task queue is empty, canceling asynchronous operations. this prevents high tail latencies without timeouts.

 ## Source Implementations